 We look at the obstacles, yet continue on this road.
 It’s a road that has never been traveled before and will never be taken again.
 Only you and your children will traverse it.
 What courage to create a new trail rather than taking the well-worn, known path?

-Embrace the Fearlessness
+Embrace the Fearlessness of Homeschooling

 The day I truly recognized the courage I had in homeschooling (and in having six children) changed me.
-I have a new confidence that wasn’t there before.
+I have new confidence that wasn’t there before.
 I know that fear and worry will bubble up again, I’m still a mother, but I have a calmness that was missing before.

 Embracing each day of homeschooling as an act of courage and fearlessness can be empowering.
 You realize just how much you are capable of and that what you do every day takes a level of courage few people possess.